310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 It’s alright, you can take what I said as a figure of speech.
 Point is, anyone would offer to walk a young girl back to her home at night.

-And your home is pretty far from here, and, well, there’s not as many trains at this hour, so you’ll probably reach home at midnight if you go by train.
+And your home is pretty far from here, and, well, there’s not as many trains at this hour, sooo you’ll probably reach home at midnight if you go by train.

 Oh, now you’re sure you want a ride home?
 Mhm, mhm!
 You should depend on your Mama like that some more~♪